 In 2019, Net-a-Porter launched NET SUSTAIN – a place where online shoppers could easily source brands that put sustainability, as well as style, at the forefront of what they do.
 NET SUSTAIN launched with 26 brands, and is where we discovered and fell in love with Laura Lombardi’s beautiful designs.
 The Brooklyn-based eponymous line crafts minimal jewellery using a mix of new, recycled and reclaimed metals, inspired by her upbringing in New York and Italy, and her background in fine arts, sculpture and mixed media.

 Laura Lombardi’s commitment to social justice is as admirable as her designs.
 Not only are orders currently being shipped with a copy of Patia’s Fantasy World’s Guide to Dismantling Systemic Racism, but stand firm against systematic racism, police brutality and white supremacy, with donations to numerous initiatives.
 In addition, the New York City store is currently being used to prepare and distribute refreshments and PPR for protesters and essential workers.
-Read more on their commitment to social justice here.

 Image Credit: Laura Lombardi